Email FacebookTwitterMenu burgerClose thin

 7. Special Needs Trusts

-A special needs trust can help financially provide for a special needs dependent, such as a child, sibling or parent.
+A special needs trust can help provide for a special needs dependent, such as a child, sibling or parent.
 It does this without compromising their ability to receive government benefits for their disability.
 The money in the trust allows them to pay for medical care or day-to-day needs while also allowing them to remain eligible for government benefits.

 8. Spendthrift Trusts